 User Environment

 There are three people working to complete the project, originally four, and this is unlikely to change again throughout the development period.
-Task cycles will generally be a fortnight in length, possibly weekly if tasks are completed early.
-The task will need to be focused with context of outdoors and mobile constraints in mind, and other effects these cause such as potentially slow, spotty, or even non-existent connections in some areas.
+Task cycles will be a fortnight in length, and may be amended to include more tasks if completed early.
+The project will need to be focused on the context of outdoor usage, as well as keeping the constraints of a mobile platform and reliance on cellular data in mind, particularly the problem of potentially slow, spotty, or even non-existent connections in some areas.

-The front-end app will not be using or integrating with any other applications outside of the Google Maps API and Android OS, however the back-end will be using software to host the database (such as Apache, and MySQL) which development will need to integrate with as there is no need to make replacements of these from scratch.
+The front-end app will not be using or integrating with any other applications outside of the Google Maps API and the Android OS, however the back-end will be using Nginx on Ubuntu to host the server, which the server will need to integrate with.
 The back-end will also be using the Flask framework for Python, and will integrate with its features.
+These were chosen as they are easy to use, widely documented, and support all our needs.
+Between the team, there is experience with all languages and frameworks involved.

 There will be 2 major tasks as part of development.
-The back-end, which will primarily be developed by Isaac and Joey, and the front-end, which will primarily be developed by Tyler and Sanjay.
-These roles were assigned as Tyler and Sanjay have some Android app development / Java experience, and Joey and Isaac have some Python experience and were interested more in that section.
+The back-end, which will be developed first, and the front-end, which will be developed second as it requires the back-end to be functional.

 Product Overview - Needs & Features